Company in Estonia

 Daily allowance during assignments abroad

-The tax exempt limit of daily allowances during assignments abroad is 50 euros for the first 15 days of the assignment abroad (15 days per calendar month at most) and 32 euros for each of the following days (Income Tax Act § 13(3)(1)).
+The tax-exempt limit for daily allowances during assignments abroad is 75 euros for the first 15 days of the assignment (15 days per calendar month at most) and 40 euros for each day thereafter (Income Tax Act § 13(3)(1)).

 Taxation of fringe benefit costs in Estonia